rsmaller/carg/README.md

 Make sure to put the `carg_impl.h` implementation header in your project directory as well.

-If for any reason you would like to create your own implementation for this library, define `CARGS_CUSTOM_IMPL` before including the `carg.h` header.
+If for any reason you would like to create your own implementation for this library, define `CARG_CUSTOM_IMPL` before including the `carg.h` header.

 To set up the library to use your argument vector, call `carg_init()` with the argument count and vector.